luisroel91/libdib_assesment/README.md

 The only tools I knew involved in this project were postgres/docker/pandas

-Everything else in the stack, I learned over the course three days while my mom was in town from FL...
+Everything else in the stack, I learned over the course three days while my mom was in town from Florida and mostly implemented today after work...

 I hope you like it!